MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/information-support.md

 ### Community resources

-We recommend the [Yammer site for Azure Information Protection](https://www.yammer.com/AskIPTeam), which is where you'll get direct responses from the Azure Information Protection team and the benefit of shared experience and knowledge from other admins and consultants.
+We recommend the [Yammer site for Azure Information Protection](https://www.yammer.com/AskIPTeam).
+This resource provides direct responses from the Azure Information Protection team and the benefit of shared experience and knowledge from other admins and consultants.

 If you don't have access to Yammer, try the [TechNet forum for Microsoft RMS (Cloud)](https://social.technet.microsoft.com/Forums/en-US/home?forum=rmscloud).